akomis/diploma-project/README.md

 <br><br>

 ## Load Balancing
-Monitoring stations can be used togroup a set of devices (probably in the same section in the workflow) where the agent/station name option becomes relevant.
-Monitoring/grouping many devices through a single monitoring station (host computer) can bottleneckit and affect monitoring rates.In this case, another use of the agent’sname attribute is naming two or more stations with the same name thus creating a single virtual station.
+Monitoring stations can be used to group a set of devices (probably in the same section in the workflow) where the agent/station name option becomes relevant.
+Monitoring/grouping many devices through a single monitoring station (host computer) can bottleneck it and affect monitoring rates.
+In this case, another use of the agent’s name attribute is naming two or more stations with the same name thus creating a single virtual station.
 Since each metric supports the station label one can query based on the station name and get metrics from multiple stations while looking like it is one.
 For setups where the use of multiple monitoring stations is doable, one can use more than one monitoring station for monitoring a section and thus if distributed properly load balance the monitoring stations while still looking like a unified station.

 ## Testing
 A small manageable testing utility is the `test.py` script which includes a number of functions respective to different functional (f) and performance (p) tests for different device modules.
 Each functional test represents a function of a device module.
 Each test returns true in successful completion and false otherwise.
 Performance tests produce results/statistics to standard output that can be further analyzed.